zone117x/node-cryptonote-pool/README.md

 #### 6) Customize your website

-The following files are included so that you can customize your pool website without having to make significant changes to `index.html` thus reducing the difficulty of merging updates to `index.html` with your own changes:
+The following files are included so that you can customize your pool website without having to make significant changes to `index.html` or other front-end files thus reducing the difficulty of merging updates with your own changes:
 * `custom.css` for creating your own pool style
 * `custom.js` for changing the functionality of your pool website
-* `info.html` for display news/updates/information on your site

 Then simply serve the files via nginx, Apache, Google Drive, or anything that can host static content.